 - Participating in a professional internship is a central part of Mays’ MS-HRM program.
 This opportunity will allow for the application of what has been learned in the classroom and help determine the HR functions of interest to students.

 - All internships vary by industry, location, and position and part of the process and finding what company and culture YOU fit best in.

-- Additional to professional growth students get the opportunity to try new things, live in new places, and meet new people through the all the exciting experiences various internships offer!
+- In addition to professional growth, students get the opportunity to try new things, live in new places, and meet new people through all the exciting experiences various internships offer!

 - Internships are typically 12 weeks in length and provide you with one hour of coursework credit.

 Formal Recruitment Process

-- We understand that securing a great internship is important to you and your future which is why we provide student unparalleled networking opportunities such as early recruitment with our 22 board companies.
+- We understand that securing a great internship is important to you and your future which is why we provide students unparalleled networking opportunities such as early recruitment with our 22 board companies.